 Why We Need Blue Light

-Although too much blue light can be harmful to your eyes, some blue light is needed to maintain your overall health.
+Although too much blue light can be harmful to your eyes, eye care professionals state that some blue light is needed to maintain your overall health.
 Some of the benefits of blue light include:

 Remember to keep in mind that not all blue light is bad.
 Your body does need some blue light in order to function properly.
 However, when your eyes are overexposed to blue light, it can affect your sleep and cause irreversible damage to your retinas.